-As often as we learn about new and exciting internet grief support, we also stumble upon many things posing as grief support that make us go, “hmmmm.”
+As often as we learn about new and exciting internet grief support, we also stumble upon many things posing as grief support that make us go “Hmmmm.”

-Anyway, the whole idea of online grief support is new and growing; the kinks will work themselves out and the frauds will be revealed – that’s how things usually work, right?
-Well maybe not, but we still believe in it and so we try to keep an open mind and say, maybe there’s merit in here that we just can’t see.
+Anyway, the whole idea of online grief support is new and growing; the kinks will work themselves out and the frauds will be revealed.
+That’s how things usually work, right?
+Well maybe not, but we still believe in it and so we try to keep an open mind and say, Maybe there’s merit in here that we just can’t see.

 At the same time, we’re at a place where we feel like we need to at least caution our readers.
-Anecdotally it’s become clear that some people have a (selfish) bottom line, not everyone has the best of intentions, and sometimes people with good intentions find themselves in over their heads.
+Anecdotally, it’s become clear that some people have a (selfish) bottom line, not everyone has the best of intentions, and sometimes people with good intentions find themselves in over their heads.

-364 days out of the year, we encourage you to keep an open mind about the types of things that can help, but today we want to take a minute to warn you about some of the dangers so you know when you need to be cautious, ask questions, and listen to your gut.
+364 days out of the year, we encourage you to keep an open mind about the types of things that can help… But today, we want to take a minute to warn you about some of the dangers so you know when you need to be cautious, ask questions, and listen to your gut.

 Grief Forums and Social Media Groups

 The Bright Side: Forums and groups can be amazing places where you can connect with other people who have common interests or experiences.
-Whether it’s your love for collecting antique fly-swatters or your experience losing a loved one, chances are you can find a forum, facebook group, subreddit, or the like of people to connect with.
-This is great news if you don’t have support groups in your area, if you just aren’t interested in an in-person support group, or if you are looking for connection with others to supplement your in-person relationships.
+Whether it’s your love for collecting antique fly-swatters or your experience losing a loved one, chances are you can find a forum, Facebook group, subreddit, or the like of people to connect with.
+This is great news if you don’t have support groups in your area, if you just aren’t interested in an in-person support group, or if you’re looking for connection with others to supplement your in-person relationships.

 The Dark Side: Forums are not always moderated and, just like the real-world, they can be filled with less-than-helpful people.
-You know that angry woman around the corner who is always cursing at your kids, comes to community meetings drunk, and refuses to ever let anyone speak?
+You know, that angry woman around the corner who is always cursing at your kids, comes to community meetings drunk, and refuses to ever let anyone speak?
 Yeah, she might be antiqueflyswatterqueen276 on your forum.

 Blogs and Vlogs

 The Dark Side: While reading the experience of others can be incredible beneficial, it can sometimes take a toll on your physical, mental, and emotional well-being.
 We have all been down that internet blackhole where you just can’t stop reading, going from post to post to post.
 When we take on the pain of another through the sharing of their experiences, it can take a serious emotional toll—especially when we are already emotionally depleted in our grief.

-Lastly, we’ll say it again – be cautious, ask questions, take some things with a grain of salt, trust your gut, and have confidence in your judgement.
+Lastly, we’ll say it again: Be cautious, ask questions, take some things with a grain of salt, trust your gut, and have confidence in your judgement.